Clathrin-independent endocytosis: Inhibition of dynamin dependent endocytosis

-Sphingolipids plays a key role in the efficiency and effectiveness of endocytic mechanisms independent of clathrin.
+Sphingolipids determine the efficiency of endocytic mechanisms independent of clathrin.
 In the event of depletion or sequestration of sphingolipids, especially cholesterol, both caveolae-mediated and RhoA-regulated endocytosis would not be able to proceed.
 Because lipid rafts have the ability to cluster and contain active signaling molecules, lipid rafts play and integral role in the invagination process.
 In the absence of such lipids, the cellular membrane environment is not appropriate for cell signaling and endocytosis.

 In addition, the denaturing of temperature dependent dynamin can render dynamin dependent pathways blocked.

 Dynamin independent

 CDC42-regulated

 CDC42 is a small, Rho family GTPase involved in the pinching off and remodeling of the cellular plasma membrane.
 CDC42-regulated dynamin independent pathways are the main route of non-clathrin, non-caveolar uptake of fluid-phase internalization.
 Most CDC42-regulated endocytic pathways have large and wide surface invaginations and sometimes involves the recruitment of actin-polymerization machinery that further aid in the pinching off of the vesicle wall.

 In epithelial cells the regulation and maintenance of the apical plasma membrane is regulated by CDC42 which binds to and activates PAR6 to dictate the location and positioning of tight junctions and adherens junctions.
-Alternatvly, CDC42 can trigger a signaling cascade via FBP17 and CIP4 that downstream can active RhoA and Rac1.
+Alternatively, CDC42 can trigger a signaling cascade via FBP17 and CIP4 that downstream can active RhoA and Rac1.

 ARF6-regulated

-Although an explicit role of ARF6 has not been found, the Arf family GTPase has been proven to be a crucial factor in actin remodeling and regulating endosome dynamics by influencing and altering the recycling rates of various membrane components.
+Although an explicit role of ARF6 has not been found, the Arf family GTPase has been shown to be an essential factor in actin remodeling and regulating endosome dynamics by influencing and altering the recycling rates of various membrane components.
 This can lead to the infolding of the plasma membrane and uptake of external cargo.
 ARF6 is involved in the uptake of major histocompatibility class 1 proteins.

 While it is assumed ARF6 is not needed for endocytosis, it is required for recycling.
 When ARF6 is inactivated, it allows for vesicle coatings to be returned to the membrane surface, but when it is over expressed or overactive, it can cause a cyclical activity that traps the cargo in the internal vesicles.